tobiasfremming/Shader/README.md

-# TDT4230 - Graphics and Visualization
+# TDT4230 - Graphics and Visualization Final Project

-This is the base code for the NTNU subject TDT4230 assignments.
-It may also be used for the final project, which we will showcase [here](https://www.idi.ntnu.no/grupper/vis/teaching/)
+The final project will be showcased [here](https://www.idi.ntnu.no/grupper/vis/teaching/)

 ## What do i do?